himbeer-toni/WebGit/README.md

 **Caution!**
 Rebranding automatically changes the README to reflect the new name.
 Therefore it needs `pandoc` to be present on your system, as README.html needs to be re-created along with README.md.[^aptpandoc]

-[^aptpandoc]: If you are on Debian or Ubuntu system pandoc is easy to install with `sudo apt install pandoc`.
+[^aptpandoc]: If you are on Debian or Ubuntu system, pandoc is easy to install with `sudo apt install pandoc`.

 ---